ODickson/Rosalind_Bioinformatics_Problems/README.md

 Rosalind.info contains computational problems of varying difficulty that are extracted from real challenges of molecular biology.
 This is where I store my answers to these problems solved using Python.

 ## [Bioinformatics Stronghold](/Bioinformatics_Stronghold)
-These problems focus on the algorithms underlying a variety of bioinformatics topics:
+These problems focus on the algorithms underlying a variety of bioinformatics topics, progressing in difficulty:
 - computational mass spectrometry
 - alignment
 - dynamic programming